RichDijk/OpenSourceArchitecture/README.md

 # OpenSourceArchitecture
-Open Source architecture modelled in Architool
+Open Source architecture modelled in Archi

+This reporsitory comprises some Archimate models for evaluation and discussion.

+## Viable system model
+The viable systems architecture tries to model the Viable System Model of S. Beer

+## Visualize Archimate component properties
 Add properties to archimate components and/or relations according a certain format and analyze through iPython Notebook.

 ### Format: